Duane Dmytryshyn

-Duane Dmytryshyn (born June 11, 1971) is a former Canadian football player who played with the Calgary Stampeders, Toronto Argonauts and Saskatchewan Roughriders as a wide receiver.
+Duane Dmytryshyn (born June 11, 1971) is a Canadian former professional football player who played with the Calgary Stampeders, Toronto Argonauts and Saskatchewan Roughriders as a wide receiver.
 Dmytryshyn caught 101 passes for 1,609 yards and 9 receiving touchdowns in his career.
 He also rushed for 80 yards and 1 touchdown.

 He won a provincial high school title in 1988 as a running back at Marion M. Graham Collegiate, where he also participated in basketball and track, and was a part of the first Saskatchewan Huskies team to win a Vanier Cup in 1990.

 After his playing career he became a wide receivers coach with his college team.
-He was inducted into the Saskatoon Sports Hall of Fame in 2016, and soon after became a teacher at King George community school in Saskatoon Saskatchewan.
+He was inducted into the Saskatoon Sports Hall of Fame in 2016, and soon after became a teacher at King George Community School in Saskatoon.
 Dmytryshyn is of Ukrainian descent.